NervosEducationHub/EducationHubArticles/what_are_validity_proofs_in_blockchain_(explainCKBot)/index.md

 Fraud proofs are used in systems like Optimistic Rollups, where transactions are assumed to be valid unless proven otherwise.
 This system works by allowing transactions to be processed without immediate verification under the assumption that they are correct.
 If a network participant believes a transaction is fraudulent, they can submit a fraud proof during a challenge period, which prompts the network to roll back the transaction if the proof is validated.

 Validity proofs, however, take a more proactive approach.
-Instead of assuming transactions are valid by default, each transaction or state transition must be accompanied by a cryptographic proof of its validity before it is accepted by the network.
+Instead of assuming transactions are valid by default, each transaction or state transition must be accompanied by cryptographic proof of its validity before it is accepted by the network.
 This method eliminates the need for a challenge period and significantly reduces the risk of fraudulent transactions being processed.
 As a result, networks using validity proofs are generally considered more secure, as they guarantee that only valid transactions are included on the blockchain.

 ### **Comparison and Use Cases**